tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/index.md

 ## Keys, secrets, certificates, and storage accounts

 Managing within a Key Vault includes operations for managing and using its contents such as keys, secrets, certificates, and storage keys.
-These are also known as data-plane operations.
+These are also known as [data plane](\azure\key-vault\key-vault-secure-your-key-vault#management-plane-and-data-plane) operations.

 ### Keys